queenoriol/queenoriol.github.io/Tech_Sales_Analysis/README.md

 **What the data shows:**

 - December led all months with $4.29M in revenue, followed by October at $3.48M
-- Q4 (Oct–Dec) alone accounts for over 33% of annual revenue
+- Q4 (Oct–Dec) alone accounts for over 34% of annual revenue
-- Q2 (Apr–Jun) adds another 14%, bringing the combined share to 47%
+- Q2 (Apr–Jun) adds another 26%, bringing the combined share to 60%
 - January recorded the lowest monthly sales at $1.68M

 **Why this matters:**
-The company relies heavily on seasonal spikes—likely driven by holidays, Black Friday, and spring launches.
-This creates revenue gaps in off-peak months.
+The data shows a strong reliance on Q4 and Q2, which together bring in $19.2M or 60% of total revenue.
+This concentration risks business stability if key seasons underperform.
+January, the lowest revenue month, accounts for just 5.25% ($1.68M), which limits early-year growth potential.

 **Recommendation:**
-Close the gap in Q1 (Jan–Mar) through limited-time bundles, targeted loyalty discounts, and pre-launch incentives.
-A more even sales distribution could reduce overdependence on holiday periods.
+Introduce special promotions and loyalty incentives in Q1 aiming for a $500K increase (8% growth).
+Encouraging steady sales outside peak months will strengthen financial resilience and customer engagement year-round.

 **Visual Placeholder:**
 `![Monthly Sales Trend Line Chart](insert-link-or-path-here)`